-1.3 Is the 'Core Area' of TR free from human and biotic interference+?
+1.3 Is the 'Core Area' of TR free from human and biotic interference?

-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks The 'Core Area' has extensive human and biotic interference.
-Poor The ' Core Area ' has some human and biotic interference.
+Condition Category (Tick 🗸) Reference document(s) Remarks The 'Core Area' has extensive human and biotic interference.
+Poor The 'Core Area' has some human and biotic interference.
 Fair The 'Core Area' has little human and biotic interference.
 Good The 'Core Area' has no human and biotic interference.
 Very good

-\This assessment should be based on existence and the efforts made by TR management to address issues related to human settlements/ villages inside the core area; livestock grazing, cultivation, encroachments etc, resource extraction/ livelihood dependence of local communities and should reflect the overall interference due to all the above factors.
++This assessment should be based on existence and the efforts made by TR management to address issues related to human settlements/ villages inside the core area; livestock grazing, cultivation, encroachments etc, resource extraction/ livelihood dependence of local communities and should reflect the overall interference due to all the above factors.
+The issue of 'Unified Control' of the 'Core' and 'Buffer' zones under the Field Director would also be taken into account.

-1.4 Has the TR complied with the four Statutory+ Requirements (SR) along with Tripartite MoU and all (seven) Standard Operation Procedures (SOP)?
+1.4 Has the TR complied with the four Statutory+ Requirements (SR) along with Tripartite MoU and three Standard Operation Procedures (SOP)?

-Assessment criteria

-Condition Category (Tick ✔) Reference document(s) Remarks

-None of the four SR, no compliance of Poor

-Tripartite MoU and seven SOPs met

-Two of the four SR, 50% conditions of the Fair

-Tripartite MoU and SOPs complied

-Three of the four SR, 75% conditions of the Good

-Tri-partite MoU and SOPs complied

-All four SR, 100% conditions of the Tripartite Very good

-MoU and SOPs complied
+Condition Category (Tick 🗸) Reference document(s) Remarks None of the four SR, no compliance of Tripartite MoU and three SOPs met Poor Two of the four SR, 50% conditions of the Tripartite MoU and SOPs complied Fair Three of the four SR, 75% conditions of the Tri-partite MoU and SOPs complied Good All four SR, 100% conditions of the Tripartite MoU and SOPs complied Very good

-\Statutory requirements are (1) Legal delineation and notification of Core and Buffer Areas; (2) Establishment of Tiger Conservation Foundation; (3) Development of a Tiger Conservation Plan; and (4) Constitution of a State-level Steering Committee under the Chairmanship of the Chief Minister.
-TA refers agreement between Field Director, State Government and NTCA.
-The 7 SOPs are on (i) Straying of Tiger in human dominated landscape, (ii) Tiger Mortality and (iii) Disposal of Carcasses, (iv) Dealing with orphaned/abandoned tiger cubs and old injured/tigers, (v) Active Management towards rehabilitation of tigers from source areas at the landscape level, (vi) Dealing with tiger depredation on livestock and (vii) Interstate Coordination for Interstate TR.
-Interstate SOP (SOP No. vii) may not applicable to all tiger reserves and the team needs to assess accordingly.
++Statutory requirements are (1) Legal delineation and notification of Core and Buffer Areas; (2) Establishment of Tiger Conservation Foundation; (3) Development of a Tiger Conservation Plan; and (4) Constitution of a State-level Steering Committee under the Chairmanship of the Chief Minister.
+TPA refers agreement between Field Director, State Government and NTCA.
+The 3 SOPs are on (i) Straying of Tiger in human dominated landscape, (ii) Tiger Mortality and (iii) Disposal of Carcasses